Exclusivity Clause: Everything You Need to Know

 What Could Happen When You Use an Exclusivity Clause?

-With an exclusivity clause in place, the seller is obligated to only promote, solicit, and sell the agreed upon products or services.
+With an exclusivity clause in place, the seller is obligated to only promote, solicit, and sell the agreed-upon products or services.
 The clause restricts the seller from making agreements with other companies that would be considered as competitors.
 With this agreement in place, the buying party agrees not to solicit the goods provided by the selling party from anyone else as long as it is in effect.
 Whether you are the seller or the buyer, you can create a competitive advantage for yourself in this case since no one else will have access to the same goods.

 What Could Happen When You Do Not Use an Exclusivity Clause?

-Without an exclusivity clause in place, the seller may not see the benefit in selling or promoting only the products or services from one company.
+Without an exclusivity clause in place, the seller may not see the benefit of selling or promoting only the products or services from one company.
 In the blogging example used above, it might look inauthentic if the blogger posts about similar products and/or services within a short period, causing potential customers to ignore the suggestions.
 Without an exclusivity clause, the company cannot guarantee loyalty from its partners.

 One example in recent legal history was a case between JPL Livery Services, Inc. and the Rhode Island Department of Administration.
 The state of Rhode Island negotiated a contract with JPL Livery Services, Inc. to transport dead bodies to the medical examiner's office.
 When the medical examiner's office was seeking to cut costs, it assigned some of its employees to pick up the bodies.
 JPL Livery Services, Inc. filed a suit against the medical examiner's office, claiming that the contract was exclusive.
 But without the clause in place, the state Supreme Court ruled against JPL Livery Services, Inc.